 My son went off to college last fall.
 In many ways, it was the end of what had been a very long long distance co-parenting saga.
 He would turn 18 shortly after leaving for college.
 No more child support.
 No more wrangling school and travel stuff with my co-parent.
 We had reached the finish line.

 The relationship between me, him and my co-parent has shifted as well to be more of an equal trio rather than a pair of parents with a child.
-My son has a seat at the table now and has agency in how he leads his life and what he needs from both parents in the way of financial support.
+My son has a seat at the table now.
+He has agency in how he leads his life and what he needs from both parents in the way of financial support.
 We have three way video chats sometimes to work out the details of who’s paying what or to talk about some new arrangement.

 Photo : University/ Nick Youngson Alpha Stock Images / CC BY-SA 3.0